jcummins/OpenTwinCities-Website-Prototype/README.txt

 --------------

 Description:
-A test project meant to understand how git and gitHub can help with design team version control.
+A test project meant to understand how git and gitHub can help with design team version control and developer implementation of design.

 How to Use:
 There are two ways to use this repository.